jean-cheramy/keytrade-trustpilot-analysis/README.md

 | BERT        | 0.82     | 23 sec   | Strong multilingual performance     |
 | LLaMA 3     | 0.88     | 48 min   | Best accuracy, slow, inconsistent   |

+⚠️ Note on LLaMA 3 via Ollama

+While LLaMA 3 achieved the highest accuracy in our tests, its classification output was not always consistent when prompted for discrete labels like Positive, Negative, or Neutral.
+At times, it returned variations such as “It is positive” or even unrelated tokens like “true” which required manual post-processing to clean the predictions before computing metrics.
+This inconsistency makes it less reliable for automated batch scoring compared to simpler models like Naive Bayes, which produce deterministic and clean outputs without extra handling.

 ## 🤖 Automated Response Generation